GsTYPO3/language-router/README.md

             1 {
                 // This will return a 2-char country code. detection = country

+                // Use GET parameters instead of TSFE values to compare current state. compareParametersFrom = GET

                 targets {
                     // Redirect to the current page with L = 1.
                     DE.L = 1